-12.4.4 AHUS Within or Outside the Floodplain with Multiple Owners (WF/MO, OF/MO)
+12.5.4 AHUS Within or Outside the Floodplain with Multiple Owners (WF/MO, OF/MO)

 A housing unit located outside the floodplain in an AHUS that is not owned by a single ownership entity may be eligible for a repair, reconstruction, or relocation award.
-On the other hand, a housing unit located within the floodplain in an AHUS that is not owned by a single ownership entity may be eligible for a repair or relocation award, not for a reconstruction award.
-Due to the unique circumstances related to demolishing or reconstructing (if applicable), a single housing unit in an AHUS, reconstruction and relocation awards will be determined on a case-by-case basis.
-Any tenants residing in the AHUS may be eligible for URA assistance, as applicable31.
+On the other hand, a A housing unit located within the floodplain in an AHUS that is not owned by a single ownership entity may be eligible for a repair, or relocation award or an elevated reconstruction award. , not for a reconstruction award.

+Due to the unique circumstances related to that demolition demolishing or reconstruction work can entail, reconstructing (if applicable), a single housing unit in an AHUS, reconstruction and relocation awards will be determined on a case-by-case basis.
+Any tenants residing in the AHUS may be eligible for URA assistance, as applicable36.

-12.4.4.1 Repair Award
+12.5.4.1 Repair Award

 A housing unit located outside the floodplain in an AHUS with an estimated cost of repair less than \$60,000 may be repaired in place.
 A housing unit located inside the floodplain in an AHUS with an estimated cost of repair less than \$60,000 or 50% of the current assessed value of the unit, whichever is less, will be repaired in place.
 Estimated cost of repair will be determined through a Program damage assessment.
 Applicant must be the owner of the eligible housing unit within the AHUS and may need to obtain authorization from any other occupants for access and construction activities that might be required for SSCCs.
-Any tenants residing in the AHUS may be eligible for URA assistance, as applicable32.
+Any tenants residing in the AHUS may be eligible for URA assistance, as applicable.37

-12.4.4.2 Reconstruction Award
+12.5.4.2 Reconstruction Award

-Because reconstruction of a single housing unit in an AHUS poses several unique challenges, reconstruction of housing unit(s) in an AHUS not owned by a single ownership entity will only be considered if the AHUS is located outside the floodplain.
-In addition, all housing units therein are owned by Applicants who have been deemed eligible for assistance in the R3 Program, and when the unit being assisted can be reconstructed within the same property.
-These cases will be reviewed and adjudicated on a case-by-case basis and will consider factors including, but not limited to: construction feasibility, lot size and site conditions; configuration of existing AHUS (units side-by-side, vertically connected, etc.); and cost reasonableness.
-Any tenants residing in the AHUS may be eligible for URA assistance, as applicable33.
+Because reconstruction of a single housing unit in an AHUS poses several unique challenges, Reconstruction of housing unit(s) in an AHUS not owned by a single ownership entity will only may be considered if the AHUS is located inside or outside outside the floodplain.
+In addition, all housing units therein are shall be owned by Applicants who have been deemed eligible for assistance in the R3 Program, and when which will allow the unit(s) being assisted to and can be reconstructed within the same property.
+These cases will be reviewed and adjudicated evaluated on a case-by-case basis and will consider factors including, but not limited to such as: zoning requirements, construction feasibility, lot size and site conditions; configuration of existing AHUS (units side-by-side, vertically connected, etc.); and cost reasonableness.
+Any tenants residing in the AHUS may be eligible for URA assistance, as applicable.38

-12.4.4.3 Relocation Award
+12.5.4.3 Relocation Award

-A housing unit located in an AHUS within the floodplain or in a high-risk area with an estimated cost of repair greater than \$60,000 or 50% of the current assessed value of the housing unit, whichever is less, or with site conditions that pose a risk to the safety of the household, may be offered a relocation award.
-Due to the unique circumstances related to demolishing a single housing unit in an AHUS, relocation awards will be considered on a case-by-case basis for units located within or outside the floodplain.
+A housing unit located in an AHUS within the floodplain or in a high-risk area, with an estimated cost of repair greater than \$60,000 or 50% of the current assessed value of the housing unit, whichever is less, or with site conditions that pose a risk to the safety of the household, may be offered a relocation award.
+Due to the unique circumstances related to demolishing a single housing unit in an AHUS, relocation awards will be considered on a case-by-case basis.
+Demolition of a single unit in an AHUS may not always be possible.